 every window like a door.

 TREVOR KETNER holds an MFA from the University of Minnesota.
-He has been or will be published in Best New Poets 2015, Day One, Ninth Letter, West Branch, Pleiades, The Offing, Devil’s Lake, Boxcar Poetry Review and elsewhere.
-His essays and reviews can be found in The Kenyon Review, Boston Review, The Rumpus, and The Collagist.
-He was a resident at the Vermont Studio Center, received the 2014 Gesell Award in Poetry, and is Associate Poetry Editor for Slice Magazine.
+They have been or will be published in Best New Poets 2015, Day One, Ninth Letter, West Branch, Pleiades, The Offing, Devil’s Lake, Boxcar Poetry Review and elsewhere.
+Their essays and reviews can be found in The Kenyon Review, Boston Review, The Rumpus, and The Collagist.
+They were a resident at the Vermont Studio Center, received the 2014 Gesell Award in Poetry, and are Associate Poetry Editor for Slice Magazine.
 See trevordaneketner.com for more info.